 A Comprehensive Guide on psql Meta-Commands

 Meta commands are the instructions given to the client engine/psql by the user to display some functionalities or perform certain operations.
 These commands are also called the “slash or backslash command” because they begin with a backslash followed by some command verb.
 Arguments can also be specified in the meta-commands.
-The psql provides a long list of meta-commands.
-This tutorial will demonstrate the most frequently used meta-commands in psql.
+The SQL Shell (psql) supports a long list of meta-commands.

 A Comprehensive Guide on psql Meta-Commands

-The meta-commands are small commands written with the backslash, these commands are used to perform some important operations in psql without querying the database.
-There is a long list of meta-commands provided by the psql.
-We will go over them one by one with the implementation.
+The meta-commands are small commands written/prefixed with the backslash.
+These commands are used to perform different operations like managing users, databases, tables, etc. There is a long list of meta-commands provided by the psql and a few of them are listed below:

 \l - Lists All the Databases

 The \l meta-command lists all the databases in the system.
-Let's see how it works.
+Let's see how it works:

 img